Bedrock-OSS/bedrock-wiki/docs/items/item-events.md

 ## Applying Custom Components

-To bind a custom component to a custom item, simply list them in the [`minecraft:custom_components`](/items/item-components#custom-components) component in your item JSON.
+To bind a custom component to an item, simply list it in the `components` of your item JSON.

 <CodeHeader>minecraft:item</CodeHeader>